camerond/stagehand/source/README.markdown

 ## Preview various interface states without writing a single line of Javascript.

-Stagehand parses your HTML looking for specific data attributes.
-It's best used for slicing interfaces into static pages before they're actually implemented into an application.
-The goal here is for designers familiar with HTML/CSS to not have to rely on Javascript (or tons of additional pages) to represent all of the various states of an interface.
+Stagehand helps designers (and developers) use simple static markup to describe, visualize, and debug all of the various states of an interface.
+Stagehand parses your HTML looking for specific data attributes, and generates a control panel for toggling the attributes & visibility of elements on the page, all without requiring any Javascript.
+(It's best used for slicing interfaces into static pages before they're actually implemented into an application.)

 ~~~html
 <p data-stage data-scene='scene 1'>I'm only shown in Scene 1!</p>